 Video consultations also offer benefits for health care professionals, reducing travel time and stress, and enabling more flexible working, meaning more time to spend with patients.

 Video consultations have played an important role in the NHS response to the COVID-19 pandemic, helping NHS trusts and foundation trusts reduce the number of physical attendances at their sites.

-To accelerate access and uptake across all secondary care settings, including mental health, community and ambulance services during the outbreak, NHS England and NHS Improvement procured and funded a national licence to a video consultation platform, Attend Anywhere.
-This gave all NHS trusts and foundation trusts the option to use the platform for 12 months.
+To accelerate access and uptake across all secondary care settings, including mental health and community services during the outbreak, NHS England and NHS Improvement procured and funded a national licence to a video consultation platform.
+This gave all NHS trusts and foundation trusts the option to use the platform for 12 months (until 31 March 2021).
 Implementation support was also provided, along with information governance support and a helpdesk for trusts.
-Whilst the majority of providers are using the nationally supported platform, some are using other platforms, or a mix of platforms that best suit their local needs.

 These resources will support NHS providers implement and embed video consultations.